-Last night, at our formal social event called the Green Dragon Ball, where my wife and I celebrated the 100th anniversary of the U.S. Army Chemical Corps with 700 of my closest friends, we got better acquainted with the Fort Leonard Wood chaplain and his wife.
-They are a few years younger, with a son in college and a daughter still at home.
+Last night, at a formal social event called the Green Dragon Ball, where my wife and I celebrated the 100th anniversary of the U.S. Army Chemical Corps with 700 of my closest friends, we got better acquainted with the Fort Leonard Wood chaplain and his wife.
+They are a few years younger than us, with a son in college and a daughter still at home.
 I mentioned that I had done some writing several years ago on the subject of parenting young adults.

-This article below was originally published on September 9, 2010.
-It was the second one I had written and posted on a personal blog I had created called The Spark is Still There.
-Although it is not steeped in biblical references like the articles I normally post on this forum, it is indeed practical theology.
-My reflections are based solidly on my understanding that our children are a gift from the Lord, that it is our job to raise them up as He has taught us, and then we are to set them free to live out their own faith and relationship with God.
+This article below was originally posted on my personal blog in September 2010.
+It is the first of a four-part series.
+My reflections were based on an understanding that our children are a gift from the Lord, that it is our job to raise them up as He has taught us, and then we are to set them free to live out their own faith and relationship with God.
 It is about honoring the biblical principle of “leaving and cleaving”.
-I think that there may be some wisdom here in this article and a few others I will post later on that parents of young adults may find helpful.
+I think that there may be some wisdom here that parents of young adults may find helpful.

 Here I am, three weeks into the “Empty Nest” syndrome once again.
-I took our youngest child, Andrew, back to college on August 20th.
-Time to reflect a little on that event and others related to it.
+I took our youngest child back to college on August 20th.
+It is time to reflect a little on that event and others related to it.

 It wasn’t nearly as emotional of an event as it was this time last year.
 It was pretty routine for both he and I. Sure, we had a good summer together, and I was definitely going to miss him, but I honestly wasn’t feeling sad to go home all by myself.
 I really enjoyed our three-hour drive together, and I was actually quite happy for him.
 He was where he belonged and was now reunited with his sweetie that he had missed terribly all summer long.

 We’ve done this taking our kids back to college thing more than a few times now.
-Linda took Melissa to Wheaton College, near Chicago, all the way from Utah for the first time in August of 2003, while I was doing my second unaccompanied tour in the Republic of Korea.
-I can only imagine how hard that was on Linda, doing it all by herself.
+My wife took our daughter to Wheaton College, near Chicago, all the way from Utah for the first time in August of 2003, while I was doing my second unaccompanied tour in the Republic of Korea.
+I can only imagine how hard that was on her, doing it all by herself.
 It didn’t surprise me to hear that on the way home she cried anew each time she crossed yet another state line, taking her further and further from her daughter.

 He gives and takes away